 “When you change the way you look at things, the things you look at change.” – Dr. Wayne Dyer

 It’s that time of year again.
-We started with our New Year’s resolutions to balance our lives out just a short while ago.
-Some of us wanted to lose weight, while others wanted to make more money.
+We made our New Year’s resolutions to balance our lives out just a short while ago.
+Some of us wanted to lose weight, while others simply want to make healthier choices.
 Now we are getting to a critical point, where we may feel like giving up.

 Have a well-thought-out plan before you embark on this adventure this year.
 It’s important to realize that if you knew all there was to know about this particular life change, you would have already accomplished it.
 Come to this resolution like a student that needs to learn how.